 To date, the pilot program has appeared feasible, and was developed in anticipation of quality assurance activities and future research.
 While awaiting the results of such analyses, given the promise forensic DBT has shown in prior research, Dr. King and his lab hope that the resources provided below will be helpful to others interested in establishing similar programs elsewhere.

 Note that owing to the program's commitment to quality assurance and improvement, the materials provided below are updated from time to time.
-Note also that not all of the below resources are to internally developed and hosted materials (marked below with an *), nor are all these materials available without cost.
+Note also that not all of the below resources are internally developed and hosted materials (the ones that are are marked with an *), nor are all these materials available without cost.
 Some links are to proprietary access channels.
-Appropriate credit should be self-evident based on the links provided.
 For permission to use or cite internally developed materials, please contact Dr. King.

 Finally, for program developers, note that the development of other materials will be necessary, including administrative memorandums of understanding, form templates, databases, trainings, etc.